alazarevic5/todo/README.md

 # ToDo List - Planner

 Maintain your daily tasks or everything that you have to do.
-Application is helpful in planning your daily schedules.
+Application is helpful in planning your daily schedules.<br>
-You can also mark the priority of each item (low, medium, high).
+You can also mark the <b>priority</b> of each item:
+- 🟨 `low`
+- 🟧 `medium`
+- 🟥 `high`

-After you have completed the task you can mark it as complete (by swiping from left to right).
-All completed tasks are saved in Completed section.
+After you have completed the task you can mark it as complete (by swiping from left to right).<br>All completed tasks are saved in Completed section.
 If you want to delete a task, you can do so by swiping from right to left.

 <a href="https://apps.apple.com/rs/app/todo-list-planner/id1620030818"><img src="https://i.ibb.co/GttYVpZ/appstore.png"></img></a>